Cameron Crotty: Amateur

+Professional

+Arizona Coyotes

 Crotty was selected by the Arizona Coyotes of the National Hockey League (NHL) in the third round, 82nd overall, in the 2017 NHL entry draft.
 He signed a three-year entry-level contract with the Coyotes on April 9, 2020.
 However, due to the pandemic, a gap opened up from the end of his college career and the beginning of his professional one.
-In an effort to get game time, Crotty joined Sparta Sarpsborg of Norway's Eliteserien, playing his first game on November 12, 2020.
+In an effort to get game time, Crotty joined Sparta Sarpsborg of Norway's Eliteserien, playing his first game on November 12.
+He played seven games for Sparta, registering three assists.
 He returned to North America for the beginning of training camp.
-Crotty was assigned to the Coyotes American Hockey League (AHL) affiliate, the Tucson Roadrunners to begin his professional career.
-He returned to the AHL for the 2021–22 season.
+Crotty was assigned to the Coyotes' American Hockey League (AHL) affiliate, the Tucson Roadrunners, to begin his professional career.
+In his first AHL season in 2020–21, he tallied one goal and four points in 32 games.
+He returned to the AHL for the 2021–22 season and scored four goals and nine points in 68 games in his first full professional season.
 During the 2022–23 season, Crotty played in 64 games with the Roadrunners, registering 13 points.
 A restricted free agent at the end of his deal with Arizona, he was not given a qualifying offer and became an unrestricted free agent.
 However, he re-signed with Arizona on June 30, 2023, to a one-year, two-way contract.
 He began the 2023–24 season with Tucson but was recalled by Arizona on an emergency basis due to Josh Brown suffering an illness in March 2024.
 He made his NHL debut for the Coyotes on March 24 in a 5–2 loss to the Dallas Stars.
 He played in just the one game and finished the season with Tucson, playing in 55 games, scoring 3 goals and 13 points.

+Minnesota Wild

 An unrestricted free agent at the end of the season, Crotty signed a one-year, two-way contract with the Minnesota Wild on July 1, 2024.
 After going unclaimed on waivers, Crotty was assigned to Minnesota's AHL affiliate, the Iowa Wild, for the 2024–25 season.
-On July 1, 2025, Crotty's contract expired.
-He was not tendered a new deal by the Wild organization and consequently left as an unrestricted free agent.
-He signed a two-year, two-way contract with the Ottawa Senators on August 25, 2025.
+He was named the team's captain for the season.
+In 64 games, he tallied ten assists.
+He was recalled by Minnesota on December 9, but did not play, before being returned to Iowa.
+He was recalled again on March 23, 2025, but did not see any game time before being returned to the AHL on March 26.
+He was called up for the third time on April 5 and made his Wild debut on April 12 in a 3–2 overtime victory over the Vancouver Canucks.
+He was returned to Iowa to finish the season.